felipenlunkes/osdev/README.md

 <div align="justify">

-You can use a variety of historic operating systems kept running by the Living Computers Museum.
+You can use a variety of historic operating systems kept running by the `Living Computers Museum`.
 For this, you only need to have access to the terminal (Unix systems) or command prompt (Windows) and the SSH utility, to make a remote connection.

 To do this, use in the terminal: